 Clean out the car

 The car can be an easy spot for things to accumulate, from trash to the equivalent of having a junk drawer.
 Things end up under seats and stashed in compartments.
 It is good to go through everything, so that you get can rid of things and update what you need (e.g. swap out ice scrapers for umbrellas).
 Ideally, you should make sure that you give your car a good washing as well.
-Once you have decluttered the car, consider a good auto detailing so that the car is nice and clean.
+Once you have decluttered the car, consider some good auto detailing so that the car is nice and clean.

 Kitchen Pantry and Fridge